fravaccaro/harbour-paperiton/README.md

 RPMs for armv7hl and aarch64 are also built by the GitHub Actions workflow in `.github/workflows/build.yml`.

+`sfdk check` reports one error, `Import 'Sailfish.Office 1.0' is not allowed`.
+That import is the viewer of the Documents application, without which a document in the private cache directory cannot be shown at all, so the package is meant for Chum and OpenRepos rather than the Jolla Store.

 ## Architecture

 | Part | Purpose |